See a list of Electrical Engineering Programs by Clicking Here!

 - Skill Development and Growth - Register for continuing education credits, additional credentials, or college classes in the field to keep growing and learning.

 There are a variety of degree options in the electrical engineering field to help propel your career forward.
-Degree programs will depend on the school but can span from a bachelor’s degree, master’s degree, or doctorate degree.
-As a result, we have provided a summary of each below to help you understand your educational options in electrical engineering below:
+Degree programs will depend on the school but can span from an undergraduate degree to graduate degrees in engineering.
+As a result, we have provided a summary of each below to help you understand your educational options for an electrical engineering degree online or it's campus equivalent.

 Electrical Engineering Master’s Degree